 Instructions

-- Make the spices mix: Combine the brown sugar, chili, cumin, and smoked paprika in a bowl.
+- Prepare the spice mix.
+Make the spices mix: Combine the brown sugar, chili, cumin, and smoked paprika in a bowl.

-- Heat your grill: Heat your grill and gently oil your grate.
+- Heat your grill and gently oil your grate.
 Place the ribs on top of the grill.
 Cook the pork for 1 hour or until the inner temperature reaches 145°F.

 - Brush the pork with prepared BBQ sauce and grill for another 5-7 minutes.